dehe1011/QuantumDNA/README.md

 The code contains some tutorials and demostrations to better understand and explore the functionalities.

-In the ```quantum_DNA_1.0/doc/``` folder you can find the notebook **Paper.ipynb** that contains and reproduces all the figures contained in [D. Herb, M. Rossini and J. Ankerhold, Ultrafast excitonic dynamics in DNA: Bridging correlated quantum dynamics and sequence dependence.](https://arxiv.org/abs/2402.16892)
+In the ```/docs/tutorials/``` folder you can find the notebook **3_Paper.ipynb** that contains and reproduces all the figures contained in [D. Herb, M. Rossini and J. Ankerhold, Ultrafast excitonic dynamics in DNA: Bridging correlated quantum dynamics and sequence dependence.](https://arxiv.org/abs/2402.16892)

-In the ```quantum_DNA_1.0/doc/tutorials/ ``` folder, there exist the following tutorials:
+In the ```/docs/tutorials/ ``` folder, there exist the following tutorials:

 * **0_TB_Model.ipynb**: tutorials on predefined and custom tight-binding models.
 * **1_Plotting_Routines.ipynb**: tutorial on the predefined plotting routines.